-Many businesses use spreadsheets for a variety of needs.
+Many businesses use Excel spreadsheets for a variety of needs.
 They are a great way to organize information, and if used correctly, can add value to an organization in a number of ways.
-If spreadsheets are used as a source of data analytics, however, challenges often arise.
+If spreadsheets are used as a source of business intelligence information, however, challenges often arise.
 A comparison of Excel versus business intelligence is always a useful exercise and helps people to rethink their manual work practices and what they can achieve with a more powerful, accurate and robust system.

 Pros of using spreadsheets

 These are just a few of the benefits of spreadsheets.
-However, when spreadsheets become a business’ source of data analytics, challenges arise.
+However, when spreadsheets become a business’ source of data analytics, the cracks start to emerge.

 Cons of using spreadsheets